- Bat Safety

 Eanes ISD has been one of the most aggressive school districts in the state in the areas of availability of Automated External Defibrillators (AEDs) and CPR training.

-In fall of 2006, Eanes ISD established the bold goal of having all teachers and staff members become trained in CPR.
+Eanes ISD's goal is to have all teachers and staff members become trained in CPR.
 The district set up a "train the trainer" program, where approximately 20 employees volunteered to learn to be CPR instructors.
 These individuals began teaching district-wide classes in which employees participated.
 The percentage of EISD staff who have been trained is just over 90 percent (due to turnover and scheduling), but courses continue to be offered to reach employees.
 The district's School Safefy and Health Advisory Council also hosts an annual event that encourages community members to become CPR-certified and provides the "CPR Anytime" training.

 All Eanes ISD facilities are covered by a Thor Guard Lightning Prediction System